-As I finished re-reading the thin volume of Good Bye Mr. Chips, I remembered one of the unforgettable jokes that I had read in Reader’s Digest.
+As I finished re-reading the thin volume of Good-Bye Mr. Chips, I remembered one of the unforgettable jokes that I had read in Reader’s Digest.

 Thus begins the journey of Mr. Chips.

 A passionate master, he was not just teaching classics in Brookfield School but became an institution by himself.
 This kind, gentle man meets his girl bride and she urges him to look beyond the roofs and turrets of Brookfield , so that he saw his county as something deep and gracious to which Brookfield was but one of many feeding streams.
-Even when he did not accept her radical-socialist talk, but he absorbed her young idealism worked upon his maturity to produce and amalgam very gentle and wise.
+Even when he did not accept her radical-socialist talk, he absorbed her young idealism worked upon his maturity to produce an amalgam of very gentle and wise.
 Even after her untimely demise in a short-lived marriage, he asks himself often, ” How would Kathie handle this situation?”

 He lives through war and the changes.
 He remembers the boys or rather the faces.
 He evokes lots of laughter and develops a mannerism that punctuates words with an “umph”.
-One of most memorable lines in my memory is when he observes and which holds true to date: There used to be someone who um..promised people ninepence for four pence .
+One of the most memorable lines in my memory is when he observes and which holds true to date: There used to be someone who um..promised people ninepence for fourpence.
 I don’t know that anybody..umph.. ever got it but …um… our present rulers seem… um … to have solved the problem of how to give four pence for nine!